 When it comes to the actual value of good content, we’ve already gone over a few statistics, but in the survey, they really put the nail in the coffin on the question of whether or not customers find custom content useful.

-Now that we’ve gotten through the benefits of writing good content, the question now becomes how you approach the creation of if all.
-When it comes to writing creating great content, you have a few options:
+Now that we’ve gotten through the benefits of writing good content, the question now becomes how you approach the creation of it all.
+When it comes to creating good quality content, you have a few options: